-While sense-giving strategies are cognitive acts of the individual, sense-giving phases are acts of translation made between individuals (Maitlis & Lawrence , 2007).
-The intentionality of a sensegiving act is to influence another individual’s thinking to accept it as their own, or collective (Gioia and Chittpedi, 1991). the Phase 1 of sensegiving proposed by Gioia and Chittpedi (1991) is Envisioning.
+While sense-giving strategies are cognitive acts made by an individual, the sense-giving phases are acts of translation made between individuals (Maitlis & Lawrence , 2007).
+The intentionality of a sense-giving act is to influence another individual’s thinking to the point of accepting it as their own, or collective (Gioia and Chittpedi, 1991).
+Phase 1 of sensegiving proposed by Gioia and Chittpedi (1991) is Envisioning.
 This phase resembles the leader making sense of the events for themselves.
-Phase two, termed Signalling, is where the leader’s schema is formed into communicative acts of sensegiving.
+Phase 2 termed Signalling, is where the leader’s forms their schema into communicative acts of sensegiving.
 Such acts are diverse; they could range from storytelling to analogies of past events.
 These sensegiving acts may inject ambiguity or ‘stir the setting’ in stable environments (Neumann, 1995).
 It is viewed as a translation act.
 The leader reminds (signals) the community about their sensemaking.